kdaily/aws-cli/README.md

 *Attention!*

 *We recommend that all customers regularly monitor the [Amazon Web Services Security Bulletins website](https://aws.amazon.com/security/security-bulletins) for any important security bulletins related to aws-cli.*

-## CLI Releases

-The release notes for the AWS CLI can be found [here](https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst).

-## Getting Started

 ### Installation